 what should the dough feel like when making scones?

 The dough should be slightly wet and sticky – but not too sticky it’s impossible to handle.
-If you feel your dough is a little too sticky, sprinkle your work surface with plenty of flour and flour your cutter when cutting out the scones.
+If you think your dough is a little too sticky, sprinkle your work surface with plenty of flour and flour your cutter when cutting out the scones.
 A dry dough might be easier to handle, but you will end up with – yep you guessed it – dry, crumbly scones!

-why did my scones not rise?
+why did my fruit scones not rise?

 The two main culprits are usually out of date or stale baking powder or over working the dough.
 Remember to handle the dough as little as possible.